philgyford/ansible-multi-django/README.md

 And the password defined in `env_vars/base.yml`.
 The IP address is set in `Vagrantfile` and `inventories/vagrant`.

+## DigitalOcean

+1. Have an SSH key set on your account: https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets

+2. Create a new Ubuntu 14.04 x64 droplet, clicking the checkbox for your SSH key (or add a new one).

+3. You should be able to do (using your new IP address of course):

+	$ ssh root@SERVER_IP_ADDRESS

+4. Put the droplet's IP address in `inventories/production`.

+5. Do:

+	$ ansible-playbook --inventory-file=inventories/production -v production.yml

+If you get a warning about 'REMOTE HOST IDENTIFICATION HAS CHANGED!' after destroying and creating a new droplet, you can remove the warning with:

+	$ ssh-keygen -R SERVER_IP_ADDRESS

 ## Notes

 `roles/common/` is stuff to do with setting up the basic server, before we